 Location.
 It is who we are, what we do and we take great pride in helping organizations get more from their location data and services.
-As a result, Amalgam continues to grow as a direct result of client retention and their strong referrals.
+As a result, Amalgam continues to grow as a direct result of providing clients with successful solutions and and their strong referrals.
 We provide location services to a diverse client base and serve a growing number of use cases and technology applications.

 Amalgam will be implementing a FetchGIS service for Marquette County.
 The Marquette County FetchGIS service will provide access to County GIS data and land information using a Fee Access service.
 Check back here for updates on the official launch date.